anthonygrees/get_shirt_hot_with_splunk/labs/gdi.md

 6. Configure AWS Kinesis Stream to forward metrics to Splunk Infrastructure Monitoring.
 7. Use the Splunk Infrastructure Monitoring API to set the `metricStreamsSyncState` field to `ENABLED`.

-The policy gives permissions to collect data from every supported AWS service.
+The policy below gives permissions to collect data from every supported AWS service.
 If you plan to collect data from only a subset of AWS services that Observability Cloud supports, you can modify the `Action` and `Resource` fields.

 ```json
 {